rastapasta/foodsharing/README.md

   * Settings screen to setup background pull / notifications?
   * react-native-hyperlink for general linking support?

-## 😢 Why no English version?
+## 😢 Why some German in between?

 It's all ready for it - all string are in an [easy to maintain i18n file](https://github.com/rastapasta/foodsharing/blob/master/assets/translations/en.json).
 Just the [foorsharing endpoints](https://gitlab.com/foodsharing-dev/foodsharing/tree/master/src/Controller) deserve some love by someone motivated.
-Things like the profile information and report functionalities are returned by the backend in German only - fix it, and i will adapt the app!
+Things like the profile information are returned by the backend in German only - fix it, and i will adapt the app!